-At the end of the project, the Principal Applicant will complete a final report form and ask their finance department to complete the expenditure statement form and prepare an invoice.
+At the end of the project, the Principal Applicant will complete a final report form which includes a case study template and ask their finance department to complete the expenditure statement form and prepare an invoice.
 All three items must be emailed to hvb-network@york.ac.uk within six weeks of the agreed end date.
 There are no alternatives to this reporting process.

 Final project reports are checked by the Network Manager and approved by the HVB Executive Group; summaries of the reports are provided to the Management Board.
+We will produce a case study slide for each HVB Flexible Fund project - this will be checked with the PI and will be published on the HVB website and used in our communications materials.